hyperboloide/pipe/README.md

 [![Build Status](https://travis-ci.org/hyperboloide/pipe.svg)](https://travis-ci.org/hyperboloide/pipe)
 [![GoDoc](https://godoc.org/github.com/hyperboloide/pipe?status.svg)](https://godoc.org/github.com/hyperboloide/pipe)

-A simple Go stream processing library that works like Unix pipes.
+A simple stream processing library that works like Unix pipes.
 This library has no external dependencies and is fully asynchronous.
+Create a Pipe from a Reader, add some transformation functions and get the result writed to a Writer.

 To install :
 ```sh